 In Karnataka, a southern state of India, young artisans are crafting the future of environmental and social tableware.
-Using earth clay and natural minerals, young local artisans are shaping earth into stoneware to last for hundreds of years to come.
-They seek to change the unequal work field by providing work opportunities to young local artisans while using materials from the earth in the utmost respectable way to the environment.
+Using earth clay and natural minerals, local artisans are shaping earth into stoneware to last for hundreds of years to come.
+They seek to change the unequal work field by providing work opportunities to local artisans while using materials from the earth in the utmost respectable way for the environment.

 Natural and earth-friendly clay and glazes | Highly durable | Restaurant food-safe (high-temperature burning) | Non-toxic (no lead, caladium, or other heavy metals) | Aesthetic natural look | Handmade in India by young artisans